Jonathan-Ma/Jonathan-Ma.github.io/projects/HonuShield.md

 <img class="centered" src="../images/checkin.png" width="500" height="500">

 This project really challenged me because I do not have the tech stacks required.
 I am learning Meteor and JavaScript in another class taken concurrently and really feel pressured because I have to essentially self-teach Meteor and JavaScript in order to keep up.
-It is still a working progress but we have most of the application working.
+It is still a working progress but we have most of the application working, hopefully I can catch up as much as I can and contribute more to this project.

 Source: <a href="https://github.com/darleneagbayani/ICS491"><i class="large github icon"></i>Honushield</a>